 The location of your metastases may determine the treatment options available to you.

-- Bone mets: The most common type of breast cancer metastases, they can cause pain, fractures and calcium in the blood.
+These are the most common type of breast cancer metastases.
+They can cause pain, fractures and calcium in the blood.
 You may receive a bone targeted therapy to alleviate these issues and slow tumor growth.
 Radiation may also be used to lessen pain.

 Your treatment options will also depend on the characteristics or type of MBC you have.
 For example:

-- HER2+ Disease: All therapies will involve the use of anti-HER2 treatment including Herceptin (trastuzumab), Tykerb (lapatinib) and Perjeta (pertuzumab).
-A recent innovation, Kadcyla (ado-trastuzumab), which links anti-HER2 therapy to a chemotherapy that is not released until it reaches the cancer cell, has been FDA-approved.
+All therapies will involve the use of anti-HER2 treatment.
+These include Herceptin (trastuzumab), Tykerb (lapatinib) and Perjeta (pertuzumab).
+FDA-approved Kadcyla (ado-trastuzumab) links anti-HER2 therapy to a chemotherapy that isn't released until it reaches the cancer cell.

-Palliative care, given to improve a patient’s quality of life, is for patients at any stage of their cancer journey, but can be particularly beneficial for women with MBC.
+Palliative care is given to improve a patient’s quality of life.
+Used for patients at any stage of their cancer journey, it can be particularly beneficial for women with MBC.
 The goal of palliative care is to manage distressing side effects of a disease or its treatment.
 Healthcare providers who specialize in this type of care have extensive training in the management of symptoms such as pain, neuropathy, nausea, diarrhea and constipation.
 They are also skilled at helping patients with psychological, social and spiritual problems related to a disease.

 For more information on palliative care, watch our video about the research and benefit of introducing care early in the cancer journey.